corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

             key: "password"
   ```

-For security reasons, we recommended using separate bootstrap and runtime credentials for all databases.
+For security reasons, R3 recommends using separate bootstrap and runtime credentials for all databases.
 This is the default behaviour.
 If required, you can change this at deployment time by overriding the Helm Chart values.

 #### RBAC